SkySai/setClusterOverride.sh/README.md

 # setClusterOverride.sh
-CURL against Icon API to disable/enable clusterOverride
+CURL against Icon API to disable/enable clusterOverride [currently this script is hard-coded to disable ClusterOverride]

 Notes*
 Customer will need a Linux or MAC machine with CURL utility installed.